-Business Advisory Council Members
+Women’s Business Center Advisory Board Members

 Cally D’Angelo, Gwinnett Chamber of Commerce

 Cally D’Angelo has been in the nonprofit organization management industry for nearly 15 years, serving Chambers of Commerce all over the state of Georgia.
-She currently serves as the Senior Director of Membership Services & Small Business Initiatives at the Gwinnett Chamber.
+She currently serves as the Vice President of Membership Services & Small Business Initiatives at the Gwinnett Chamber.
 Prior, she has held positions at the Port Wentworth Chamber of Commerce & Visitors Center, Savannah Area Chamber of Commerce & Visit Savannah, Statesboro – Bulloch Chamber of Commerce & Development Authority and the Tybee Island Tourism Council, focusing on business development, entrepreneurship and small business, hospitality and tourism as well as programs and events.

-Ramon is the Director of the Office of Minority Business Development (OMBD) for the University of Georgia Small Business Development Center (SBDC).
+Ramon is the Director of Specialty Programs for the Office of Multicultural Business Development (OMBD) for the University of Georgia Small Business Development Center (SBDC).
 In this position, she oversees the delivery of training and consulting services for minority business owners in the state of Georgia.
-Before joining the SBDC’s Office of Minority Business Development, Ramon served as Director of the Small Business Administration’s WEDA Metropolitan Atlanta Women Business Center (MAWBC) for over six years.
+Before joining the SBDC’s Office of Multicultural Business Development, Ramon served as Director of the Small Business Administration’s WEDA Metropolitan Atlanta Women Business Center (MAWBC) for over six years.
 Ramon is an experienced small business counselor and certified federal procurement instructor with an extensive history of launching business enterprises, and designing entrepreneur programs.
 She holds a Bachelor in Marketing and a Masters of Business Administration with a concentration in Finance and Accounting from Georgia State University.